 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Superlative claims are those which claim that something is superior to all others, whether it is a broad claim, such as “the best” or a specific claim, such as “the most customers” or “the highest rated”.
+When an advertiser makes a superlative claim, they suggest that their business, or an aspect of it, is superior to that of their competitors.
+A superlative claim can be a broad claim, such as “the best” or ‘best-selling’, or a specific claim, such as “the most customers” or “the highest rated”.

-The ASA will consider unqualified superlative claims as comparative claims against all competing products, and the rules on making comparisons with identifiable competitors will apply (Code rules 3.33 – 3.40).
+The ASA will consider unqualified superlative claims to be comparative claims against all competing products.
+The rules on making comparisons with identifiable competitors will therefore apply (Rules 3.33 - 3.37).
 See Comparisons: general.

-The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation.
 Superiority claims must be supported by evidence unless they are obvious exaggerations (puffery) or claims that consumers are unlikely to take literally.
+In those instances, the claim is allowed provided it does not materially mislead (Rule 3.2).

 Substantiation